The following testimonials from researchers and elected officials can be used to build confidence in the health benefits of parks.

 Mayor Chip Johnson

 “In our community, parks are at the center of helping us address all sorts of health issues common in urban areas.
-Like many other cities in America, we’re seeing an epidemic of childhood obesity, especially among our low-income residents.
+Like many other cities in America, we see an epidemic of childhood obesity, especially among our low-income residents.
 One way we’re fighting this is through our parks.
 They offer kids a chance to run around and play outdoors, as well as programs that give them access to healthy meals.
-And as we rebuild our tree canopy and improve our green spaces, we’re bringing relief to residents who suffer from asthma at one of the highest rates in the country.
+And as we rebuild our tree canopy and improve our green spaces, we’re bringing relief to residents who have asthma at one of the highest rates in the country.
 But parks are not all about solving problems.
 In a city like Hartford, where many families struggle to make ends meet, our parks are stress-reducers and vacation destinations.
 Places where people can relax, recharge and spend real quality time with their friends and families.”

 Mayor Pedro Segarra

 “Our research group conducted an extensive literature review on the multiple benefits of parks and trails.
 The main finding was that a great deal of evidence supports that living near a park can enhance physical, mental, and social health.
 Those benefits appear to be enhanced if parks are designed to promote physical activity and have sufficient programs to attract high use of the facilities.”